southwestmogrown/Section-2-Resources/Module-4-Resources/W11/D2/notes/README.md

 };
 ```

+---

+### This defines the configuration for our database

 - storage: Tells Sequelize where our actual DB is
 - dialect: Tells Sequelize which RDBMS we are using
 - benchmark: Basically just turns .timer on by default
-- logQueryParameters: Allows us to actually see the values when we make changes to our DB
+- logQueryParameters: Allows us to see the values when we make changes to our DB
 - typeValidation: Helps us enforce data types on our tables
 - logging: Defaults to true and prints our SQL to the terminal

+---

+## Let's try to run our migrations to make sure everything is setup correctly and to create our db

+- `npx dotenv sequelize db:migrate`
+  - Runs initial migration and starts a .db file

+---

+Steps to set up Sequelize

+1. Initialize npm (npm init -y)
+2. Install server dependencies and stub out app
+3. Install Sequelize dependencies (sequelize, sequelize-cli)
+4. Create a `.sequelizerc` file and add the boilerplate code
+5. Initialize sequelize (npx sequelize init)
+6. Replace boilerplate code in `config/database.js`
+7. Run initial migration to verify functionality

+---

+# 15 min for Sequelize in Express SP

+---

 ## Migrations

-- For making changes to the DB structure
+- For making changes to the DB STRUCTURE
-- Table names = Capitalized and Plural
+- Table names = PascalCased and Plural
   - Table: Users
+- Column name = snakeCased
+  - Column: firstName

+---

+## Interacting with the CLI

+- There are 2 types of commands:
+  - Commands that create files
+  - Commands that interact with the db
+    These require us to add "dotenv" to the command

+---

+## Interacting with migrations in the CLI

-- CLI commands: \*\* Can add -cli to the sequelize command, but not needed
+_You can add -cli to the sequelize command, but not needed_

+- Generate a new migration file
   - `npx sequelize migration:generate --name <create-name-of-table>`

-    - Generate a new migration file
+_Table name is singular in this command, sequelize handles pluralization_

+_An id and primary key are automatically created_

+---

+## Interacting with migrations in the CLI

+- Run all migration files that haven't been ran
   - `npx dotenv sequelize db:migrate`
-    - Run all migration files that haven't been ran
+- Rolls back the most recent migration
   - `npx dotenv sequelize db:migrate:undo`
-    - Rolls back the most recent migration
+- Rolls back all migrations
   - `npx dotenv sequelize db:migrate:undo:all`

-    - Rolls back all migrations
+---

-Important notes
+# Important notes

 - Anytime we are running a command to interact with our db, we need Sequelize to
   see our environment variables, so we have to add the "dotenv"